-Each Transitions Clinic Program is staffed by a culturally-competent provider and a community health worker (CHW) with a history of incarceration, ensuring each patient’s most pressing issues are addressed.
+Each TCN Program is staffed by a specially trained health care team that includes a community health worker (CHW) with a history of incarceration, ensuring each patient’s most pressing issues are addressed.

 We take a broad view of health and wellness, caring for both the patients’ physical and behavioral health needs, and their social determinants of health.